verygenericname/libdmg-hfsplus/README.markdown

 ------------

 The HFS portion will work on any platform that supports GNU C and POSIX conventions.
-The dmg portion has dependencies on zlib (which is included) and libcrypto from openssl (which is not).
-If libcrypto is not available, remove the -DHAVE_CRYPT flags from the CFLAGS of the makefiles.
-All FileVault related actions will fail, but everything else should still work.
-I imagine most places have libcrypto, and probably statically compiled zlib was a dumb idea too.
+The dmg portion has dependencies on zlib and optionally on libcrypto from openssl.
+If libcrypto is not available, then all FileVault related actions will fail, but everything else should still work.
+To deliberately disable FileVault support, use `-DCMAKE_C_FLAGS=-UHAVE_CRYPT`.

 USING
 -----

-The targets of the current repository are three command-line utilities that demonstrate the usage of the library functions (except cmd_grow, which really ought to be moved to catalog.c).
-To make compilation simpler, a complete, unmodified copy of the zlib distribution is included.
+The targets of the current repository are three command-line utilities that demonstrate the usage of the library functions.
 The dmg portion of the code has dependencies on the HFS+ portion of the code.
 The "hdutil" section contains a version of the HFS+ utility that supports directly reading from dmgs.
 It is separate from the HFS+ utility in order that the hfs directory does not have dependencies on the dmg directory.

-The makefile in the root folder will make all utilities.

-### HFS+

-	cd hfs
+To build everything:

+    cmake .
     make

-### DMG

-	cd dmg/zlib-1.2.3
-	./configure
+After running cmake, individual projects can also be built like:

-	make
+    make -C hfs
-	cd ..
-	make
+    make -C dmg

-### hdutil
-	cd hdiutil
-	make
+    make -C hdutil